 Dedicated to the memory of Dartmouth's 12th President, John Sloan Dickey ' 29.
 He was president from 1945-70.

-In 2014, our lecture series included talks by a former Secretary of State, former Prime Minister of Israel, two retired four-star generals, and numerous other distinguished guests.
+In 2015, our lecture series included talks by a former Deputy Director of the CIA, a former Assistant Secretary of State, a former Deputy Secretary of the Treasury, the CEO of Human Rights First, the Indian Ambassador to the UN, and numerous other distinguished guests.

 Dickey Center Director Ambassador Daniel Benjamin